The multifunction screen, the window to your data

 Så how does this relate to Actisense products?

 One of our most popular products, Actisense EMU-1 (Engine Monitoring Unit) is an analog to digital NMEA 2000 unit for engine data.
 The unit takes analog inputs from transmitters/transmitters on; your boat's engine and converts this data to NMEA 2000 PGN.
 Once this data is output to the NMEA 2000 network by the EMU-1, it is available to all units.
 This is where MFDs come in, as they can display some or all engine data in a digital gauge and/or numeric format making it easy to read.
-Combine this with the alarm functionality of EMU-1 and MFD, så you can sail with confidence, knowing that if something goes wrong such as Engine Over Temperature, if you check for; to be warned by MFD.
+Combine this with the alarm functionality of EMU-1 and MFD, så you can sail with confidence, knowing that if something goes wrong such as Engine Over Temperature, if you are looking for to be warned by MFD.
 (Note that the EMU-1 has 4 configurable alarms).

 Since all devices in a NMEA 2000 network communicate and share data thanks to CAN (Controller Area Network), this means that converted NMEA 0183 data alsoå can be displayed on MFD.
 The Actisense NGW-1 bidirectional conversion gateway can output NMEA 2000 PGN from the relevant converted NMEA 0183 sentences to the network, which the MFD then displays.
 This is an excellent way to save money when installing a NMEA 2000 network on; a replacement for existing NMEA 0183 instruments, as the NGW-1 is a fraction of the cost compared to a new NMEA 2000 GPS or AIS.